 - Get a SIM card at the airport.
 When you come off your plane you will walk past hundreds of places desperate to sell you a weekly or monthly SIM card. that gives you data and calls for pretty reasonable prices.
 These are often labelled “Tourist SIM’s” can give you data and calls for a reasonable price.
 This is the kind of thing you’re looking out for.
 Having the ability to call your hotel is massively useful to help the taxi driver find where you’re going with a minimum of effort.

 - Make sure the driver uses the meter.
 When you get into the taxi, there will a small box that the driver should press to start the meter, picture below.
 Scams are rare in taxis from the airport but they happen more to foreigners than most.
 So long as you make sure this meter is on you should be good.
-You know it’s on because the numbers are there.
-No numbers and it’s not on.
+You know it’s on because the big number (“43” in the photo) that is the fare is visible.
 Taxi drivers will all understand the word ‘meter’ as it’s the same word in Thai.

 - Expect the toll roads.
 When you get in your taxi from either airport, the driver will always say something like “hai weeeh” in a strong Thai accent.
 He’s asking if you want to take the “highway” or “toll road” which is a flyover that avoids traffic at the expense of 30-70 Baht.
 In the daytime, this is a solid option that will save you time.
 At night it’s not really necessary but will still be quicker.
 Do bear in mind that you will be paying and they will usually ask you to fork over the money yourself when you get to the toll rather than adding it on at the end.